alekhyavittalam/state-of-the-arts/Week4/storyboard.md

 <h3> Reactions </h3>

-Natasha: I liked the idea of including the conclusions in the navigation page, it helps explain our purpose as well.
+Natasha: I think it was a cool idea to include the conclusions in the navigation page, it helps explain our purpose as well.
 I also liked the clickable aspect of the sidebar to show the top 5 countries, it increases user interactivity.

 Zona: I really like the Top 5 countries information in the sidebar that shows the low deaths and pollution data.
 Also, I like the slidebar you have for the year to show the changes that have occurred through time!